-- Diaper Cream: use as a cloth diaper (read more here) safe cream.
-Just generously apply it to the bum area and voila nice, smooth and rash-free bottom.
+- Diaper Cream: Use as a cloth diaper safe cream.
+Just generously apply it to the bum area and voila!
+Nice, smooth and rash-free bottom.

-- Cradles Cap: simply massage it into the head, leave for a few minutes and gently rinse with a warm cloth.
+- Cradle Cap: Simply massage it into the head, leave for a few minutes and gently rinse with a warm cloth.

-- Lubrication: it is an all-natural, perfectly safe personal lubricant.
-Not compatible with latex. (find the lubrication recipe here)
+- Lubrication: It’s an all-natural, perfectly safe personal lubricant.
+Not compatible with latex.

-- Cooking: it is great because it has a high smoke point.
+- Cooking: It’s great because it has a high smoke point.

 - Baking: I use it for all my baking needs.

-- Smoothies: add to a smoothie (find smoothie recipe here) for a nutritional boost.
+- Smoothies: Add to a smoothie for a nutritional boost.

 - Homemade Chocolate: Have you ever made your own chocolate?
-Coconut oil is one of the 3 ingredients in this recipe (find the recipe here).
-It is seriously so easy and the best tasting chocolate.
+Coconut oil is one of the 3 ingredients in this recipe.
+It’s seriously so easy and the best tasting chocolate.

-- Popcorn Topping: enjoy some freshly popped organic popcorn as a snack and toss with coconut oil as a topping (read more here) instead of butter.
+- Popcorn Topping: Enjoy some freshly popped organic popcorn as a snack and toss with coconut oil as a topping instead of butter.

-- Removes Labels on Jars: run warm water over your jar and rub with coconut oil to remove those labels. (read more here)
+- Removes Labels on Jars: Run warm water over your jar and rub with coconut oil to remove those labels.